 7. Amount of litter movement (describe size and distance expected to travel): This site has slowly permeable soils.
-On sloping sites, small to medium-size litter will move short distances during intense storms.
+Under normal rainfall, little litter movement should be expected, however, litter of all sizes may move long distances due to obstructions.
 8. Soil surface (top few mm) resistance to erosion (stability values are averages - most sites will show a range of values): Soil surface is resistant to erosion.
-Stability class range is expected to be 5 to 6.
-9. Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): This site has less than 10 inches thickness with colors from dark brown silt loam to dark grayish brown silt loam and generally weak fine granular structure.
-SOM is approximately 0.5 to 2 percent.
-See soil surveys for specific soils information.
-0. Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: This savannah site is dominated by tallgrasses and forbs and trees having adequate litter and little bare ground can provide for maximum infiltration rate and little runoff under normal rainfall events.
+Stability class range is expected to be 4 to 5.
+9. Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Soil surface structure is less than 13 inches thick with colors from dark brown clay loam to very dark gray clay loam and generally weak medium subangular blocky structure.
+SOM is approximately 1 to 3 percent.
+0. Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: This savannah site is dominated by tallgrasses and forbs and trees having adequate litter and little bare ground can provide for maximum infiltration and little runoff under normal rainfall events.
 1. Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): None.
-2. Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to): Dominant: Warm-season tallgrasses >> Sub-dominant: Warm-season midgrasses > Cool-season midgrasses > Other: Forbs > Shrubs/Vines = Trees Additional: 3.
-Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): There should be little mortality or decadence for any functional groups.
-4. Average percent litter cover (%) and depth ( in): Litter is dominantly herbaceous.
-5. Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): 3,500 pounds per acre for below average moisture years to 5,750 pounds per acre for above average moisture years.
-16. Potential invasive (including noxious) species (native and non-native).
+2. Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to): Dominant: Warm-season tallgrasses >> Sub-dominant: Warm-season midgrasses > Cool-season grasses > Other: Forbs > Trees > Shrubs/Vines Additional: 3.
+Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): There should be little mortality or decadence for any functional groups in the reference community.
+4. Average percent litter cover (%) and depth (in): Litter is dominantly herbaceous.
+5. Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): 4,000 pounds per acre for below average moisture year to 6,500 pounds per acre for above average moisture year.
+6. Potential invasive (including noxious) species (native and non-native).
 List species which BOTH characterize degraded states and have the potential to become a dominant or co-dominant species on the ecological site if their future establishment and growth is not actively controlled by management interventions.
 Species that become dominant for only one to several years (e.g., short-term response to drought or wildfire) are not invasive plants.
-Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: Potential invasive species include yellow bluestems, Bermudagrass, mesquite, elm, huisache, eastern red cedar, osage orange and Chinese tallow.
+Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: Several potential invasive species include yellow bluestems, Bermudagrass, mesquite, elm, huisache, eastern red cedar, osage orange, and Chinese tallow.